DON'T OPEN YOUR BANK ACCOUNT UNTIL YOU HAVE FILED THE REQUIRED FORMS WITH THE ELECTIONS OFFICE.

 BECOMING A CANDIDATE

 Candidates for county and special district offices file and qualify with the Flagler County Supervisor of Elections.
-These offices include: County Commission, School Board, County Judge, Clerk of Court, Sheriff, Tax Collector, Property Appraiser, Supervisor of Elections, as well as Mosquito Control, Soil and Water Conservation District and Community Development District boards.
+These offices include: County Commission, School Board, County Judge, Clerk of Court, Sheriff, Tax Collector, Property Appraiser, Supervisor of Elections, as well as Mosquito Control and Community Development District boards.

 Multi-county District, State or Federal Offices